thadguidry/respec/alternateFormats.md

 # `alternateFormats`

-Show links to alternate formats (such as PDF, ePub) in the document header.
+Shows links to alternate formats (such as PDF, ePub) in the document header.

 This option accepts an array of objects, each of which has two required fields: